 When Should You Clean Your Furnace Flame Sensor?

-If your furnace goes down amid a cold night, it is a complete nightmare.
+If your furnace goes down on a cold night, it is a complete nightmare.
 The worst thing is you will not know if there is a problem with the furnace until it stops operating entirely.
 The most common cause of furnace malfunctions is faulty flame sensors.

-Function of A Flame Sensor
+The function of A Flame Sensor

 When the gas valve is open, flame sensors detect the presence of a flame.
 It prevents natural gas from being thrown inside the house and ensures that it burns inside the furnace.
 However, if the furnace cannot detect the flame, the initiation procedure is terminated.
 After three tries by the sensors, the machine goes into lockdown for safety reasons.